backdrop-contrib/metatag/README.md

 The meta tags for a given entity object (node, etc) can be obtained as follows:
   $metatags = metatags_get_entity_metatags($entity_id, $entity_type, $langcode);
-The result will be a nested array of meta tag structures ready for either output via drupal_render(), or examining to identify the actual text values.
+The result will be a nested array of meta tag structures ready for either output via backdrop_render(), or examining to identify the actual text values.

 Current Maintainers